tubery/showCase/README.md

 more confidence in my css as I am able to see how they made it.
 Mostly I need help with colours and design as they are a whole extra skill to learn and hone.
 So I have referenced most colurs for the planets

+29/06/23

+Stuck on making saturn due to its split parts to create visual of rings I will need a simpler version of it or use someone elses design